Key Takeaways:

 • Systems Security Certified Practitioner (SSCP)

 Once the candidate successfully clears the CISSP exam, his/her qualifications need to be endorsed by another CISSP in good standing.
 The endorser attests the candidate’s assertions regarding professional experience.
 If you cannot find a certified individual to act as an endorser, (ISC)² will act as an endorser for you.
-For further details visit (ISC)2 website http://www.isc2.org.
+For further details, visit the (ISC)² website http://www.isc2.org.
+To prepare thoroughly for the exam, consider enrolling in a cyber security certification course or a cyber security bootcamp online to enhance your knowledge and skills.

 Enroll in our Advanced Executive Program in Cybersecurity which is designed to help you pass exams in your first attempt and give you deep expertise that you’ll be able to draw upon throughout your IT career.